SMART: Submodular Data Mixture Strategy for Instruction Tuning: Approach

 \subsection{Obtaining Similarity Measures}

-In Table~\ref{tab:submodular_functions_examples}, the three submodular functions require similarity measures ($s_{ij}$) between items in the ground set.
-For instance subset selection, cosine similarity between prompt embeddings is used.
-For weighted task subset selection, cosine similarity between task embeddings is calculated, where the task embeddings are computed as the average prompt embeddings, following \citet{vu2020exploring}.
+The three submodular functions listed in Table~\ref{tab:submodular_functions_examples} require computation of similarity measures ($s_{ij}$) between items in the ground set.
+So, all prompts in the dataset are first encoded using a sentence encoder.
+For instance subset selection (i.e., \textbf{Stage-2}), cosine similarity between prompt embeddings is used as the similarity measure and for weighted task subset selection (i.e., \textbf{Stage-1}), cosine similarity between task embeddings is computed, where the task embeddings are computed as the average prompt embeddings, following \citet{vu2020exploring}.
 Although there are other sophisticated methods ~\citep{achille2019task2vec,zhou2022efficiently,xi2023connectivity,vu2021spot} for obtaining task embeddings, most of them depend on the LLM at hand.